Cathub132/Snail-Ide-Desktop-Working-Unoffical/README.md

 A Working Unoffical Snail IDE App
-Note:Do Not Sign In it Will Not Work But You Can Publish Still Just Click Upload It Takes You To The Website To Upload Keep That In Mind You Can Publish Just Not Sign in.
+Note:Do Not Sign In it Will Not Work But You Can Publish Still Just Click save it Deskop Then Go the website Load it there.
+Keep That In Mind You Can Publish Just Not Sign in.